 That is, until we were migrated.

 Once our site was migrated, it crawled to a stop.
 I had problems logging in, loading, or pretty much doing anything with the site.
 My visitors complained and crawls from third-parties showed the site at a near stand-still.
-Google Webmasters showed a very clear problem:
+Google Search Console showed a very clear problem:

 I uploaded this image and requested support look at my server for issues, letting them know that I was recently migrated.
 And then the blame game began.

 I’m not making this up… they passed me from tech to tech who just continues to wing it at trying to find problems on my site.
 They’re not even trying to figure out if it’s their infrastructure.
 So, I did what any geek would do.
 I stopped publishing and fixed every problem as they pointed them out… and the site performance never changed.
 Perhaps they had even read my article on factors impacting your site speed.